-- 7.1 After this stage, if the complainant remains dissatisfied with the outcome of the appeal, the Education and Skills Funding Agency has a Complaints Procedure (available on their website). - 7.2 If the college is unable to resolve any complaint relating to information rights practices the complainant has a right to refer the matter to the Information Commissioner, the independent body who oversees the Freedom of Information and Data Protection Acts.
-Details on how to report a concern are available on the ico website. - 7.3 Nothing in this policy and procedure is intended to or has the effect of limiting an individual's rights under UK legislation.
+- 7.1 After this stage, if the complainant remains dissatisfied with the outcome of the appeal, the Department for Education has a Complaints Procedure (available on their website). - 7.2 If the college is unable to resolve any complaint relating to information rights practices the complainant has a right to refer the matter to the Information Commissioner, the independent body who oversees the Freedom of Information and Data Protection Acts.
+Details on how to report a concern are available on the ICO website. - 7.3 Nothing in this policy and procedure is intended to or has the effect of limiting an individual's rights under UK legislation.